Looking for something different on your next trip to the Yorkshire Dales? The Forbidden Corner is quirky, fun, and definitely something different.

 Allow 2 – 3 hours to make your way through the labyrinth.
 We took a little bit longer as we wanted to try every pathway.
 Plus, we went through the Herb Garden.

 Technically, the attraction is for all ages.
 We saw a 3-year-old laughing and a 5-year-old crying, so it really depends on the child’s tolerance.

 Most kids enjoyed it, but the underground tunnels and pathways can be very scary, especially for younger ones.
 You can skip these areas, but we feel this would miss out on a lot of the attraction.

 Plus, the narrow pathways and stairs make most of the attraction impossible for pushchairs.

 If you are with a child that needs a pushchair, scares easily, doesn’t like the dark, or loud noises, you may want to wait until they are a little older.

 Where to Eat for Forbidden Corner?

 On the grounds is the lovely Corner Café, which serves sandwiches, jacket potatoes, burgers and Yorkshire pies (of course).
 We found their prices reasonable and the food pretty good.

-They also recently opened The Saddle Room Restaurant.
-We didn’t get a chance to try this, but the reviews are pretty good.
+They also have The Saddle Room Restaurant.
+We didn’t get a chance to try this, but the reviews are good.
 They have typical pub food, but also higher end meals.